by Martin Maenza, partially adapted from Hawk and Dove v2 #5 by Barbara and Karl Kesel and Chris Wozniak

 “Yep,” Hank replied, grabbing a large blanket from the backseat floor and putting it atop a small cooler.
 “I called him this morning, and he said he’d meet us here.”
 With items in hand, the two headed down toward the sand to find a spot to set up.

 Meanwhile, Charley Parker had just taken off into the air with the aid of his Golden Eagle armor.
-Talk about like a wacky morning, he thought to himself as he winged toward the coast.
-My Chevette‘s been totally acting up lately, and it had to pick today of all days to hassle me.
+Talk about, like, a wacky morning, he thought to himself as he winged toward the coast.
+My Chevette‘s been totally acting up lately, and it had to pick today, of all days, to hassle me.
 Gonna have to work mega hours to earn enough to get the carburetor fixed.
 Wonder if, like, Hank or Mal knows anything about cars.

 Thanks to his wings, Golden Eagle made excellent progress, and soon the first signs of the beach started to become visible on the horizon.
-Now to like find the spot Hank said they’d be at.
-Can’t wait to scope Renee in her new bikini.
+Now to find the spot Hank said they’d be at.
+Can’t wait to, like, scope Renee in her new bikini.
 Golden Eagle switched to the telescopic vision in his helmet.
 As he scanned along the surf and shore, visions of scantily clad bathers danced across his view.

 “Whoa!
 What’s that?”
 The helmet’s enhanced sight picked up a situation that just might benefit from his help.
 Golden Eagle altered his course.

 Back when she was in her late teens, Lisa had an encounter with the Atlantean hero called Aquaman.
-She assisted him in a few adventures, going by the name of Aquagirl, but soon found her powers fading as quickly as they had appeared.
+She assisted him in a few adventures, going by the name of Aquagirl, but soon found her powers fading almost as quickly as they had appeared.
 Aquaman had revealed to Lisa and her father Hugo that the powers were natural, yet fated to not last.
-For Lisa, in fact, was Atlantean-born but had been sent to the surface as an infant; her natural parents knew should would not be able to adapt to living underwater.
+For Lisa, in fact, was Atlantean-born but had been sent to the surface as an infant; her natural parents knew she wouldn’t be able to adapt to living underwater.
 It was her telltale purple eyes that had tipped off the Sea King to her true origins. (*)